genderkit/genderkit/_resources/gender-services.md

 In the UK, people who are changing things linked to gender are supported by a set of specialist centres, often known as "gender identity clinics" (GICs), which offer [formal diagnosis]({% link _articles/formal-diagnosis.md %}) and access to other services like hormone medications and surgeries.

 {% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true description="You can access these gender services for free by asking your GP to make a referral.
-However, these services have significant waiting lists, and may require a wait of several years before being seen." %}
+However, these services have significant waiting lists, and may require a wait of several years before being seen.
+They will also only accept you as a patient if you are registered with a GP in a specific area." %}

 All these services are now able to offer both phone and video appointments.

-{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description="There are also several privately run services which charge fees but which may have significantly shorter waiting lists." %}
+{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description="There are also several privately run services which charge fees but which may have significantly shorter waiting lists.
+You may wish to use these services while on the waiting list for an NHS service." %}

-{% include gender-clinics tag="Gender Clinics" icon="cross" title="UK-based services currently not accepting patients" free=true referrals=false %}
+{% include gender-clinics tag="Gender Clinics" icon="cross" title="UK-based services currently not accepting patients" free=true referrals=false details="These services are no longer accepting new referrals and are only offering appointments to existing patients." %}

 ### Other services